inaimathi/langnostic/drafts/authentication-part-4.875.md

 The project I put some work into is an old piece of arcana from the earlier days of the [Toronto CS Cabal](http://cscabal.com).
 A [simple voting system](https://github.com/inaimathi/cl-vote) to help us decide what we're reading in a given week.
 The next step I'm going to take is implementing the actual voting.
 Step one was just the authentication system.

 So here's the deal.
-Passwords suck, public keys aren't really being used widely, and that doesn't seem to be something I can easily change.
+Passwords suck, public keys aren't really being used widely for website/app authentication, and that doesn't seem to be something I can easily change.
 [Authenticator apps](https://freeotp.github.io/) and 2FA are propagating though.
 For low-security-requirement situtations, one plausible alternative to passwords is just using that authenticator.
 So, like, 1FA.
 The current state of [`cl-vote`](https://github.com/inaimathi/cl-vote) is an implementation of such a system in Common Lisp.

 The workflow looks like this:

 1. You register by picking a user name that hasn't already been picked.
-2. The system instantly sends you to a screen that displays a QR code compatible with [FreeOTP](https://freeotp.github.io/) or [Authy](https://authy.com/)
+2. The system instantly sends you to a screen that displays a QR code compatible with [FreeOTP](https://freeotp.github.io/) or [Authy](https://authy.com/) or whatever
 3. When you want to log in later, enter your username and your authentication code

 That's fairly simple.
 There's no need to remember passwords, though you do now need your phone or authenticator app/browser plugin/what-have-you.